Frequently asked questions

 If you are not a legal entity you will need a legal entity to sponsor your grant application.

 This legal entity is legally responsible for receiving and managing grant funding and reporting.
-A sponsor must be a legal entity.
+A sponsor must be a legal entity, examples include:

-When submitting your application you’ll need to provide proof (e.g. sponsor letter) to confirm the sponsorship agreement.
+When submitting your application you’ll need to provide proof (e.g. sponsor letter) to confirm the organisations willingness to take on the role of sponsor.

 Your grant sponsor can apply for funding to cover administration costs of up to 10%.